+Section Proposed Complianc

+е

-Section Proposed Compliance Section 2.3 Zone objectives and Land Use Table The proposal is for a mixed use development comprising of residential flat building and commercial premises which is permissible in the E1 zoning (previously B2 Zoning).
+Section 2.3 Zone Objectives and Land Use Table The proposal is for a mixed use development comprising of residential flat building and commercial premises which is permissible in the E1 zoning (previously B2 Zoning).
 The proposal is consistent with the relevant objectives of the zone: To encourage investment in local commercial development that generates employment opportunities and economic growth.
 To enable residential development that contributes to a vibrant and active local centre and is consistent with the Council's strategic planning for residential development in the area.
 To encourage business, retail, community and other non-residential land uses on the ground floor of buildings.
+Yes

-Yes Section 2.7 Demolition requires development consent Standard conditions were imposed on the original consent to manage impacts which may arise during demolition.
-Yes, subject to conditions
+Section 2.7 Standard conditions were imposed on the original consent to Yes, as

+Demolition manage impacts which may arise during demolition. conditioned

+Requires

+Development

+Consent